 Handwriting is such a personal way of connecting, leaving your mark, and telling your story.
 Through this intimate process we connect our thoughts to the physical world.
 Using the labour of my hands, I unite these traces of my past with functional objects that celebrate the tangible joy of the every day.

 The resulting pots ask to be noticed and examined.
 I want them to convey a sense of a life lived, and a life still to be lived; they are about making connections and wanting to make connections.
-A snapshot of the journey, each pot is a tether that connects me to me, and me to you: a memory bound in mud-made-stone for years to come.
+A snapshot of the journey, each pot is a tether that connects me to you, and me to me: a memory bound in mud-made-stone for years to come.